crate/crate-howtos/docs/integrations/kafka-connect.rst

 .. code-block:: console

-   $ confluent local start
+   $ confluent local services start

    Starting zookeeper
    zookeeper is [UP]
+   Starting Kafka
+   Kafka is [UP]
-   Starting kafka
+   Starting Schema Registry
-   kafka is [UP]
+   Schema Registry is [UP]
-   Starting schema-registry
+   Starting Kafka REST
-   schema-registry is [UP]
+   Kafka REST is [UP]
-   Starting connect
+   Starting Connect
-   connect is [UP]
+   Connect is [UP]

 Next, you should define the `Avro schema`_ that your producers, in this case weather sensors, will produce.
 Given the structure described in the setup